spack/spack/lib/spack/docs/packaging_guide.rst

       software according to a spec.

 Specs allow a user to describe a *particular* build in a way that a package author can understand.
-Packages allow a developer to encapsulate the logic build logic for different versions, compilers, options, platforms, and dependency combinations in one place.
+Packages allow a the packager to encapsulate the build logic for different versions, compilers, options, platforms, and dependency combinations in one place.
+Essentially, a package translates a spec into build logic.

 Packages in Spack are written in pure Python, so you can do anything in Spack that you can do in Python.
 Python was chosen as the implementation language for two reasons.
-First, Python is becoming ubiquitous in the HPC community due to its use in numerical codes.
+First, Python is becoming ubiquitous in the scientific software community.
 Second, it's a modern language and has many powerful features to help make package writing easy.

 Creating & Editing Packages
 ----------------------------------